marklogic/marklogic-docker/README.md

 - How to use Docker compose and Docker swarm to setup single/multi node MarkLogic cluster
 - How to enable security using Docker secrets
 - How to mount volumes for Docker containers
+- How to upgrade to the latest MarkLogic Docker release
+- How to back up and restore a database
 - How to clean up MarkLogic Docker containers and resources

 # Prerequisites